 - Mountain fold: This is the second most basic fold.
 Here, the paper is folded behind or away from itself.
 The crease is on the top.
 For precision, folders will often turn the model over and fold a valley fold, then turn it over again before the next step. (-·-·-·-)

 - Another way to think of these two folds is as concave (valley) and convex (mountain).
-To see these folds in action: a photo and video.
+Here are some photos of these folds so you can see the difference.

 First Models: Origami Swans for Beginners

 The origami swan is a perfect model for novices.
 Fewer than 10 steps is all it takes to create this elegant design.

 - A 3" square will produce a swan the size of a packet of sugar.
 A standard 6" square will create one that fits in the palm of your hand.

 - To begin, fold a kite base.
 To make a kite, valley-fold the paper into a triangle, and unfold.
 Next, valley-fold the lower edges to the centerline, which should run vertically.
 You've just folded the kite base.
 (See diagram.)

 - Valley-fold the lower edges to the center line once more.
 Crease.
 You model will resemble a slimmer kite.

 - Fold the bottom point of the model up, so that it almost touches the top.
 Crease.
 This is the swan's neck.